ParsaMohammadpour/network-science-project/README.md

-# graph theory project
+# network-science project
-&emsp; This was Graph theory (network-science) university course project.
+&emsp; This was network-science (Graph-theory) university course project.